kimai/kimai/var/docs/docker.md

     docker run -ti -p 8001:8001 --name kimai2 --rm kimai/kimai2

-The you can then access the site on http://127.0.0.1:8001 or on Mac you may need to use the docker IP:
+You can then access the site on http://127.0.0.1:8001.
+If that doesn't work check the IP of your docker:

     docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' kimai2

-You can hit kimai at that ip on port 8001.
+You can find Kimai at that IP on port 8001.

+### Mac using docker-machine

+When using dock-machine on your Mac, you need to use the IP of your machine.
+Considering you started the machine named `default`, you find the IP with:

+    docker-machine ip default

 ## Running commands in the docker

 You can run any command in the container in this fashion once it is started.
-Add -ti to attach a terminal.
+Add `-ti` to attach a terminal.

     docker exec -ti kimai2 bash

 ## Create a user and dummy data

-See the docs [here](installation.md) for full instructions, but this creates a user admin/admin with all privileges.
+See the docs [here](installation.md) for full instructions, but this creates a user `admin/admin` with all privileges.

     docker exec kimai2 bin/console kimai:create-user admin admin@example.com ROLE_SUPER_ADMIN admin